 - Multiple display interfaces

-- Multiple USB Host interface
+- Multiple USB Host interfaces

-- Ethernet, UARTs, ADCs etc
+- Ethernet, UARTs, ADCs, etc.

-- Without an OS
+- Without an OS — bare-metal, maximum determinism and minimal footprint

-- With a minimal RTOS
+- With a minimal RTOS — suitable for real-time control and sensor fusion tasks